 Unless needed services or resources are available in other programs, candidates are not excluded from treatment court because they have a co-occurring substance use and mental health or trauma disorder, medical condition, inadequate housing, or other specialized treatment or social service needs.
-The treatment court does not impose admission requirements that disproportionately exclude persons of low socioeconomic status or those with limited access to recovery capital, such as preconditions, if required, are imposed on a sliding scale in accordance with participants' demonstrable ability to pay and at amounts that are unlikely to impose undue stress on participants, which may impede treatment progress.
+The treatment court does not impose admission requirements that disproportionately exclude persons of low socioeconomic status or those with limited access to recovery capital, such as preconditions for stable housing, transportation, or payment of program or treatment costs.
+Monetary conditions, if required, are imposed on a sliding scale in accordance with participants' demonstrable ability to pay and at amounts that are unlikely to impose undue stress on participants, which may impede treatment progress.
 Candidates are not excluded from treatment court because they have been prescribed or need medication for addiction treatment (MAT), psychiatric medication, or other medications and are not required to reduce or discontinue the medication to complete the program successfully.